theupdateframework/python-tuf/tuf/README.md

 $ cp -r "path/to/repository/metadata.staged" "path/to/repository/metadata"
 ```

-## Client Setup and Repository TRIAL
+## Client Setup and Repository Trial

 ### Using TUF Within an Example Client Updater
 ```python